Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Before it could do anything, I had appeared once again, this time bringing a strike down upon its back.
 As I disappeared into the safety of another portal, Wen Lu and Wen Zhi shifted their beam into the fresh location that I carved.

-The people in the valley started in awe at this strange combination attack that appeared to be working against the divine being that they had, moments ago, believed would bring their end.
+The people in the valley stared in awe at this strange combination attack that appeared to be working against the divine being that they had, moments ago, believed would bring their end.
 They had no words to describe the amazing sight that was before them.

 From a distance, it looked like the Sun and the Moon were casting their light down upon the Thunder Phoenix, which was accompanied by a momentary sparkle that was caused by a burst of mana from my attack.

 Like a shooting star in the sky, a flash twinkled before the Sun and the Moon chased after it, casting a beam of light from each onto the body of the phoenix.
 In their minds, it seemed like the start of a new legend was starting to brew, one that spoke of a man that created stars that showered a guiding light to the Sun and Moon against the Gods.